mongodb/specifications/source/retryable-writes/retryable-writes.rst

 .. _CRUD: ../crud/crud.rst

 If your driver offers a generic command method on your database object (e.g.
-``runCommand()``), it MUST NOT check the user’s command document to determine if it is a supported write operation and MUST NOT automatically add a transaction ID.
-The method should send the user’s command document to the server as-is.
+``runCommand()``), it MUST NOT check the user's command document to determine if it is a supported write operation and MUST NOT automatically add a transaction ID.
+The method should send the user's command document to the server as-is.

 This specification does not affect write commands executed within a MongoClient where retryable writes have not been enabled.